TankedThomas/ZX80/README.md

 - **What was the original ROM chip used?**
 &nbsp;&nbsp;One version of the Issue 2 schematic calls it an 8332 (of which I cannot find concrete evidence this even existed), and the other calls it a 2332.
 I have seen various other names thrown around, such as the TMS4732 (Texas Instruments 32k) and D2364C (64k, made by NEC I believe - seems likely this was used for the upgrade ROM i.e. the ZX81 ROM, not the original, as it's twice the required size).
-[Martin suggests](https://www.8bity.cz/zx80-replika/navod-na-stavbu-repliky-zx80/) that the original ROMs were on an 8332 or TMS4732, with the D2364C indeed used for the ZX80 to ZX81 upgrade.
+[Martin](https://www.8bity.cz/zx80-replika/navod-na-stavbu-repliky-zx80/) suggests that the original ROMs were on an 8332 or TMS4732, with the D2364C indeed used for the ZX80 to ZX81 upgrade.
+On the other hand, [Grant](http://searle.x10host.com/zx80/zx80.html#Using%20Alternative%20Components) says his original ZX80 used a 2532 with a snipped leg connected to VCC - was this how the EPROM was originally supplied, or is this a replacement/modification made after the fact?

 - **Why do many components seem to be of a non-standard size?**
 &nbsp;&nbsp;Assuming the foil sizing in KiCad is correct (which it seems to be, but I'm not certain), many KiCad footprints don't line up with the vias on the foils.